 - Give Glucose 200 mg/kg at once (2 ml/kg of 10% glucose or 1ml/kg of 20% glucose) over a few minutes. - Give normal saline 10 ml/kg as a bolus immediately after the glucose unless the peripheral circulation is poor or the patient is frankly shocked, give 20 ml/kg normal saline instead of the 10 ml/kg..
-Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient. - Continue with glucose 10% at 5 ml/kg/h ONLY until next solution is ready- do not leave on this high rate longer than necessary. see below - Quickly calculate the deficit and maintenance and prepare the intravenous fluids - o Deficit: estimate from clinical signs if no recent weight available - o Maintenance: Formula for calculating daily maintenance fluid volume (BNF for children) 100ml/kg for 1st 10kg then 50 ml/kg for next 10kg then 20ml/kg thereafter, using calculated rehydrated weight.
-Deduct the fluid already given from the total for the first 24 hours. - o Give 0.45% saline/10% glucose (for instructions to make this solution click here). - Having calculated the deficit and the maintenance, administer the appropriate rate of 0.45% saline/10% glucose to correct the deficit within 24 hours - Recheck the electrolytes every 24 hours if still on IV fluids. - Potassium can be added, if appropriate, once urine flow is normal and the plasma potassium concentration is known. - Sodium bicarbonate is not given routinely as any acidosis usually corrects quickly, but sodium bicarbonate may be needed if, after the initial bolus of glucose, the pH is still <7.1 or the pH is deteriorating rapidly or the base deficit is still greater than 15 mmol/l.
+Repeat the saline bolus if the poor circulation persists as for a shocked non-metabolic patient.. - Continue with glucose 10% at 5 ml/kg/h ONLY until next solution is ready- do not leave on this high rate longer than necessary. see below - Quickly calculate the deficit and maintenance and prepare the intravenous fluids - Deficit: estimate from clinical signs if no recent weight available - Maintenance: Formula for calculating daily maintenance fluid volume (BNF for children) 100ml/kg for 1st 10kg then 50 ml/kg for next 10kg then 20ml/kg thereafter, using calculated rehydrated weight.
+Deduct the fluid already given from the total for the first 24 hours. - Give 0.45% saline/10% glucose (for instructions to make this solution click here). - Having calculated the deficit and the maintenance, administer the appropriate rate of 0.45% saline/10% glucose to correct the deficit within 24 hours - Recheck the electrolytes every 24 hours if still on IV fluids.

+Potassium can be added, if appropriate, once urine flow is normal and the plasma potassium concentration is known.

+Acidosis can be marked but sodium bicarbonate is not given routinely.
+However if acidosis persists after correction of blood glucose and perfusion, sodium bicarbonate may be needed if the pH < 7.1 or the pH is deteriorating rapidly or the base deficit is greater than 15 mmol/l.

 Initially give a half correction [0.15 x weight x base deficit (mmol/l)] mmol sodium bicarbonate over at least 30 minutes.
 1 ml of sodium bicarbonate 8.4% contains 1 mmol but this solution should be diluted at least 1ml to 5ml of 5% glucose.
 Then review and check U&E and pH & blood gases.
-As the acidosis normally corrects quickly, repeat doses of sodium bicarbonate are rarely needed.
-If further doses of sodium bicarbonate appear to be necessary, discuss with the consultant.
+The acidosis normally corrects quickly so that repeat doses of sodium bicarbonate are rarely needed.
+If further doses of sodium bicarbonate appear to be needed, discuss with the consultant.
 Before doing so ask why?
 Is there another explanation such as sepsis?
-If further doses are given, reduce sodium chloride given in the other intravenous fluids.
+If further doses are given, reduce sodium chloride intake in the other intravenous fluids.

 - Hyperglycaemia can be a problem.
-If the blood glucose persistently exceeds the 8 mmol/l, start an insulin infusion using the local diabetes protocol rather than reducing the glucose intake.
+If the blood glucose exceeds the 8 mmol/l, start an insulin infusion using the local diabetic protocol rather than reducing the glucose intake.
 Strict supervision is essential.